cmsbc/report-classic-project/readme.rst

 ReportClassic Project
 ===============
-This is a ReportClassic Project made to print labels and reports in PDF.
+This is a ReportClassic Project made to print labels and reports in PDF FOR DJANGO FRAMEWORK.

 Installing
 ============